 - The student should be able to estimate the behavior of materials and components and the means to satisfy predictions related thereto.

 This course is intended to allow students to synthesize technical knowledge and design intention regarding issues of site design and construction.
 Students should be able to:

-- Identify multiple ways of relating to site in precedents and their colleagues work.
-They should be able to generate their own alternatives and synthesize them into a cohesive project.
+- Identify multiple ways of relating to site in precedents and their colleagues' work, generate their own alternatives, and synthesize them into a cohesive project.